kambasana/power-platform/power-platform/guidance/icons.md

 # Microsoft Power Platform icons

 This article provides information about the official collection of icons for Microsoft Power Platform (Power Platform, Power Apps, Power Automate, Power BI, Power Pages, Power Virtual Agents, Dataverse, AI Builder, and Power Fx) that you can use in architectural diagrams, training materials, or documentation.
+Note Managed Enviroments Icon is not available in icon set download.

 ### Do’s